 Kāʻanapali Beach: Classic and Romantic, Walking Distance to Amenities

-Kahana: Underrated and Peaceful
+Kahana Sunset Maui: Underrated and Peaceful

-If you’re staying at Maui Sunset Resort, or anywhere else along West Maui’s shoreline, Kahana is a short drive—or scenic walk—away.
+If you’re staying at Maui Sunset Resort, or anywhere else along West Maui’s shoreline, Kahana is a short drive — or scenic walk — away.
 And, the fact that Kahana offers free parking only makes it that much more convenient for visitors.

 Mākena Cove (Secret Beach): A Photographer’s Paradise

-Note: There is not much parking and the beach is flanked by private homes—be respectful and tread lightly.
+Note: There is not much parking and the beach is flanked by private homes — be respectful and tread lightly.

 Lahaina Harbor: Take a Maui Sunset Cruise

 Hungry for a sunset with a side of adventure?
 Book a Maui sunset cruise from Lāhainā Harbor.
 Catamarans, sailboats, and even old-fashioned schooners offer evening sails with pupu (appetizers), tropical cocktails, and live entertainment in some cases.
-Lahaina Harbor’s great location makes it an ideal starting point for a dreamy sunset sail.
+Lahaina Harbor’s great location makes it an ideal starting point for a dreamy sunset cruise.

-You’ll drift down the coast as you watch the sun set over nearby Molokaʻi or Lānaʻi—often with dolphins or humpback whales as party guests (in winter especially).
+You’ll drift down the coast as you watch the sunset over nearby Molokaʻi or Lānaʻi — often with dolphins or humpback whales as party guests (in winter especially).
 A hot tub is provided on some cruises to elevate the luxury even further.

 Top Sunset Cruises: